 Supporting hospice with your time

 Heavenly Hospice will help you find your valued place with our volunteer team.
 These opportunities are abundant.
-They include visiting patients and keeping them company, sending letters and cards to families, assisting with administrative and clerical duties, and representing hospice in special events.
-Anyone 16 and up is invited to apply.
+They include visiting patients and keeping them company, providing respite for caregivers, sending letters and cards to families, assisting with administrative and clerical duties, and representing hospice in special events.
+Ages 16 and up are invited to apply.